-During her time as an Assistant Psychologist, Alex co-authored a book chapter on education in secure services for adolescents and is lead author on a publication on the changing faces of Forensic CAMHS, reflecting on their increased early intervention approach.
+During her time as an Assistant Psychologist, Alexandra Smith co-authored a book chapter on education in secure services for adolescents and is lead author on a publication on the changing faces of Forensic CAMHS, reflecting on their increased early intervention approach.

 Experiencing and recognising the various challenges faced by those that use services cultivated Alex’s interest into becoming involved in research.
 She hopes her contribution in research can support the changing nature of services for the better.